App User Acquisition Costs (2024)

 Investing in retargeting

 Better insights into the costs involved in running user acquisition campaigns result in more informed retargeting strategies.
-Stats suggest that over a quarter of users give up on an app after one use.
+Stats suggest that over 70% of users give up on an app after the first day of use.
 But effective retargeting can aid in boosting lifetime value and reducing Customer Acquisition Costs.

 Factors that can influence customer acquisition costs